freenas/freenas-docs/userguide/system.rst

 * **Attach Debug Info** allows an overview of the system hardware and configuration to be automatically generated and included with the ticket.
-It is recommended to leave this box checked.
+Leaving this option enabled is recommended.

 * **Subject** is a descriptive title for the ticket.